- Home

 Use Insights

-The post-intervention use segment dominated the market by accounting for the largest revenue share.
+Based on use, the post-intervention use segment led the market with the largest revenue share of 58.4% in 2025.
 This dominance is driven by its critical role in guiding and assessing the outcomes of cardiovascular interventions.
 After procedures such as angioplasty or stent placement, imaging catheters, especially those using technologies such as IVUS and OCT, are essential for evaluating vessel patency, stent positioning, and potential complications like dissections or incomplete expansion.
 Their ability to provide high-resolution, real-time insights post-treatment improves procedural success rates and patient outcomes.
 Moreover, healthcare providers prioritize post-intervention imaging to ensure clinical precision, justifying the higher costs associated with these tools.
 This constant demand and clinical reliance make the post-intervention use segment the leading contributor to market growth.

-The pre-intervention segment is expected to grow at a significant rate due to several emerging trends and clinical needs.
+The pre-intervention use are expected to grow at the fastest CAGR over the forecast period.
 Increasing focus on early and accurate diagnosis of cardiovascular diseases is driving demand for advanced imaging technologies before intervention.
 Physicians are using intravascular imaging tools such as IVUS and OCT to assess lesion characteristics, vessel size, and plaque composition before deciding on the most appropriate treatment strategy.
 This pre-procedural planning helps optimize outcomes, reduce complications, and support personalized treatment approaches.
 Additionally, as healthcare systems shift towards preventive care and precision medicine, the role of imaging in pre-intervention stages is expanding.
 Technological advancements are also making imaging catheters more user-friendly and accessible, encouraging broader adoption even before therapeutic procedures begin.

 End Use Insights

-The hospital segment dominated the industry with the largest share in 2024.
+Based on end-use, the hospitals segment led the market with the largest revenue share of 48.5% in 2025.
 Hospitals, particularly large tertiary and quaternary care centers, handle a high volume of critical and complex procedures that require advanced diagnostic tools, making them the primary users of imaging catheters.
 These facilities have specialized infrastructure, including catheterization labs (Cath labs) and imaging systems such as intravascular ultrasound and optical coherence tomography, essential for minimally invasive procedures such as angioplasty, stent placement, and other vascular interventions.
 Furthermore, hospitals employ highly skilled medical professionals trained to use these advanced devices effectively, including cardiologists, radiologists, and surgeons.
 Additionally, hospitals offer a wide range of diagnostic and therapeutic services, from interventional cardiology to vascular surgeries, making imaging catheters crucial across various specialties.
 The financial support provided by insurance and reimbursement systems also plays a significant role, as hospitals tend to have more extensive coverage for high-end medical procedures compared to smaller diagnostic centers or outpatient clinics.
 Moreover, hospitals treat a larger patient volume, including emergency cases and elective surgeries, which drives consistent demand for imaging catheters.

 Regional Insights

-North America imaging catheters market dominated the global industry with a revenue share of 40.31% in 2024.
+North America dominated the imaging catheters market, accounting for the largest revenue share of 40.2% in 2025.
 The region’s strong medical technology and substantial healthcare investment promote the adoption of innovative imaging catheter products.
 Furthermore, the rising incidence of CVD and an aging population enhance the demand for effective imaging catheter devices, supported by favorable reimbursement policies and increased awareness of advanced options in North America.

 U.S. Imaging Catheters Market Trends